 Candidates are encouraged to learn at their own pace with no set time limits imposed and a wide range of support materials are provided through the online resource centre.

 ACI Global uses its conformance to the ISO 17024:2013 conformity assessment standard along with its certification to Learning Services ISO 29993:2017 to ensure all assessments and examinations conform and in deed are fair so as to ensure the candidate achieves the desired learning outcome.
-Further details regarding Assessment and Examination Materials are available by referring to the document Learning and Certification Process.
+All assessment and examination materials are secured within the ACI e-Quip portal targeted specifically to the following key criteria:

 ACI Global Certification a fully owned Division of ACI Global Pty Ltd appoints by Contract an (IAF) International Accreditation Forum and their Accredited National Body the Joint Accreditation Scheme for Australia and New Zealand (JAS-ANZ), Certified Accredited Body (CAB) independently of ACI Global to conduct the Witnessed Activity.